 SSCCPP is an intensive six-week in-residence academic and personal enrichment program targeting San Francisco Bay Area community college students who have experienced academic or economic barriers in pursuing their postsecondary education.
 The program guides participants through a six-week summer experience on Stanford University’s medical school campus.
 Although a range of health professions will be presented, emphasis is placed upon students interested in pursuing careers as physicians.
 Participants will receive instruction in science strategies, research methodology, and topics in health care including health disparities, civic activism, community engagement, and leadership.
 Formal and informal mentorship is delivered through our network of medical students, guest lecturers, and other members of the community regarding careers in medicine and public health.
 SSCCPP participants receive individual and group advising and guidance on a variety of topics from preparing for the medical school admissions process to career choices and study strategies.

 SSCCPP offers students an intense and rewarding social and educational experience.
 Guest lectures have included relevant topics such as Health Disparities, Research Methodology, Health Risk Factors, Ethics in Medicine, and Careers in the Health Professions.
 The atmosphere is challenging without emphasis on exam outcomes or competition, though each participant is evaluated and receives performance feedback.
 SSCCPP follows a collaborative approach to learning and encourages peer education and leadership.

-The Office of Diversity in Medical Education (ODME) offers a full scholarship to cover all program expenses including books, classroom fees, and room and board for participants who are eligible and remain in good standing through the end of the program.
+The Office of Diversity in Medical Education (ODME) offers a full scholarship to cover all program expenses including books, and classroom fees for participants who are eligible and remain in good standing through the end of the program.